azens1995/spring-oauth-server/README.md

 ## Features

-1. Grant using Password
+1. Grant Using Auth Code
+2. Token Validation with JWT Token

 ## Description

-We have added the new credentials for the resource server using the `and()` while creating the clientcredentials.
-Check line `67` and `68` in `AuthServerConfig` where we have added the credentials for the resource server.
-This credentials will be used to access the auth server's `/oaut/check_token` endpoint.
+1. Add the `jwt.key` with key in the `application.properties`.
+This key will be used as JWT signing key.
+2. Add Bean for JWTAccessTokenConverter with the jwt key for the signing.
+3. Create bean of TokenStore to generate the token using the JWTTokenStore with access token converter as the field for it's converter.
+4. Add token store and token converter in the endpoints manager.

 ## Usage